Issue triaging

 Initial triaging

-When an issue is opened, it gets the needs-triage
+When an issue is opened, it usually receives the needs-triage

 is an initial checkpoint.
 The effort needed to get an issue past the label should be small.